CliMA/Oceananigans.jl/README.md

 ## Contributing

 If you're interested in contributing to the development of Oceananigans we want your help no matter how big or small a contribution you make!
-It's always great to have new people look at the code with fresh eyes: you will see errors that other developers have missed.
+Cause we're all in this together.

-Let us know by [opening an issue](https://github.com/clima/Oceananigans.jl/issues/new) if you'd like to work on a new feature or if you're new to open-source and want to find a cool little project or issue to work on that fits your interests!
-We're more than happy to help along the way.
+If you'd like to work on a new feature, or if you're new to open source and want to crowd-source neat projects that fit your interests, you should [start a discussion](https://github.com/CliMA/Oceananigans.jl/discussions/new?) right away.

-For more information, check out our [contributor's guide](https://clima.github.io/OceananigansDocumentation/stable/contributing/).
+For more information check out our [contributor's guide](https://clima.github.io/OceananigansDocumentation/stable/contributing/).

 ## Movies